Rep. Greene’s combative behavior could spark ethics review

 Before her election, she also supported Facebook posts that advocated violence against Democrats and the FBI.
 One suggested shooting Pelosi in the head.
 In response to a post raising the prospect of hanging former President Barack Obama, Greene responded that the “stage is being set.”

-In one 2018 Facebook post, she speculated that “lasers or blue beams of light” controlled by a left-wing cabal tied to a powerful Jewish family could have been responsible for sparking California wildfires.
+In one 2018 Facebook posts, she speculated that “lasers or blue beams of light” controlled by a left-wing cabal tied to a powerful Jewish family could have been responsible for sparking California wildfires.

 And in February 2019, Greene appeared in an another online video filmed at the U.S. Capitol, arguing that Omar and Tlaib weren’t “really official” members of Congress because they didn’t take the oath of office on the Bible.
 Both women are Muslim.